open-telemetry/opentelemetry-erlang-contrib/README.md

 ## About this project

-This is a repository for OpenTelemetry Erlang & Elixir contributions that are not part of the [core repository](https://github.com/open-telemetry/opentelemetry-erlang) and core distribution of the API and SDK.
+This is a repository for OpenTelemetry Erlang & Elixir contribution libraries that are not part of the [core repository](https://github.com/open-telemetry/opentelemetry-erlang) and core distribution of the API and SDK.